pirocorp/Notes/TSQL.md

     - Each column has a unique name.
     - The order of rows doesn't matter.
    - II NF
-    - The order of rows doesn't matter.
+    - All from I NF